Data-driven Abstractions for Verification of Deterministic Systems: Experimental Evaluation

 We consider a path planning problem, as depicted in Fig.\ref{fig:path_plan}, where an agent lies within a $10 \times 10$ grid state space.
 It is tasked to reach the green target area -- with coordinates $[7, 8] \times [7, 9]$ -- whilst avoiding the obstacles (shown in red) and remaining within the borders of the state space.
 The agent's initial state is chosen uniformly at random within the white area of the state space, and it can choose among four actions (up, down, left, right) at every time step, in order to reach the target area.
 First, we run a standard Q-learning algorithm \cite{watkins1992q} to train the agent, with time horizon $H=40$.

 After the training, we use the newly synthesised control policy for a continuous-space experiment, where the agent can take positions over the continuous $[0, 10]^2$ domain, and its actions are obtained as a weighted average of the actions corresponding to the closest grid points.
-Formally, the action $a(x)$ results

-where $x$, $g$ are the locations in the continuous and grid space, respectively, $d(x, g)$ is the distance between points $x$ and $g$, and $w_d$ is a coefficient depending on the $d(x,g)$ -- the weights $w_d$ sum up to 1.
+Formally, the action $a(x)$ results $ a(x) = \sum_{d(x,g)<1} w_d \cdot a(g), $ where $x$, $g$ are the locations in the continuous and grid space, respectively, $d(x, g)$ is the distance between points $x$ and $g$, and $w_d$ is a coefficient depending on the $d(x,g)$ -- the weights $w_d$ sum up to 1.
 We sample the system and collect the agent's position in terms of $W, R, G$ labels (white, red, and green, respectively).
 We obtain $N=10^4$ trajectories with horizon $H=40$, and consider subsequences of length $\ell=27$.
 We collect 27 different $\ell$-sequences, which can be obtained from a total of $s^*_N=3$ trajectories.
 By setting the confidence to $\beta = 10^{-12}$, the scenario bound evaluates at

 We construct the data-driven \slca \ with the 27 $\ell$-sequences, and we verify a safety property: the system always reaches (and remains within) the target set avoiding the obstacles.
 Hence, with confidence $1-\beta$, the concrete model always reaches the target set with probability greater or equal to $1-\epsilon$ (for a horizon $H = 40$).